|Miscellany: a mixture of various things|

-WinZip provides many ways for you to do file managing actions.
+WinZip provides many file managing features.
 Starting with WinZip 19, an intuitive user interface optimized for touch screen use is included.
 It provides an interactive, context sensitive action pane with quick access to files, whether they are on a connected drive or in a cloud service.
-WinZip file management features have been made more robust with the release of WinZip 20.0.
+WinZip file management features have been made more robust with each successive WinZip release.
 These file management features include:

 WinZip continues to be tightly integrated with Windows.
 You can use drag and drop within the user interface or from Windows Explorer into WinZip (or vice versa).
 Powerful context menu features enable WinZip users to accomplish many of their common zip-related tasks without ever opening a WinZip window.
 Also, you can use the powerful Zip and Share (WinZip Express) context menu option, which will open WinZip Express for Explorer.